dataforseo/TypeScriptClient/docs/classes/Graph.md

 > `optional` **items**: [`GraphElement`](GraphElement.md)[]

-contains arrays of specific images
+contains arrays of elements available in the list

 #### Implementation of